-• Scheme of Assistance to Disabled for Purposes of Fitting of Aids/Appliances, -

-Ministry of Social Welfare, Govt. of India, New Delhi.
+• Scheme of Assistance to Organizations for Disabled Persons, Ministry of Social Welfare, Govt. of India, New Delhi.

 Course Title: APPLICATION OF ICT IN CLASSROOM

 Course Description

 This course has dual purpose: firstly it aims to orient the teacher trainee to various applications of Information and Communication Technology in teaching learning process; and secondly it intends to orient the learners to understand the scope and application of ICT for students with disabilities.
 The course includes uses of all kinds of media and computer in order to give hands on experience of applying ICT in various learning environments as well to familiarize the student teacher with different modes of computer based learning.